 Further education remains inaccessible to deserving, disadvantaged individuals.
 Higher education cannot only be accessible to those with money.

-The South Africa Student Solidarity Foundation for Education (SASSFE), a PBO (Public Benefit Organisation), was thus established to raise funds from alumni in order to assist students in need.
+The South Africa Student Solidarity Foundation for Education (SASSFE) was thus established to raise funds from alumni in order to assist students in need.